 Helping your pre-deacon understand how priesthood keys work will be vital to his transition into being a priesthood holder.

-These are just five of the many things your pre-deacon will need to learn about the priesthood, activity in the Church, working with peers, and serving others.
+These are just four of the many things your pre-deacon will need to learn about the priesthood, activity in the Church, working with peers, and serving others.

 Just as importantly though, start small.
 Don't get overwhelmed or overwhelm your son all at once with all the things he needs to learn.